Red Light and Health: The power of natural lighting for well-being

 Circadian rhythms and types of light

-For all these reasons, exposure to light affects our health in a more profound and direct way than simply through circadian regulation.
+Therefore, exposure to light affects our health in a more profound and direct way than simply through circadian regulation.

 Another direct consequence of being under blue light is the decrease in melatonin production.